emeeks/d3.geom.concaveHull/README.md

 # d3.geom.concaveHull

 D3 already includes convex hulls with `d3.geom.hull`.
-This brings together several methods developed by Jason Davies, Gregor Aisch and Ian Johnson to expose a simple way to generate convex hulls from an array of data.
+This brings together several methods developed by Jason Davies, Gregor Aisch and Ian Johnson to expose a simple way to generate concave hulls from an array of data.

 ![d3.geom.concaveHull](concavehull.png "d3.geom.concaveHull")